mmaelzer/avltree/readme.md

 ### remove(value)

 Removes the given value from the tree if it exists.
-Returns a `boolean` whether a removal occurred.
+Returns a `boolean` if a removal occurred.

 #### example
 ``` javascript